Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 4. Leveraging cross-functional teams

-Cross-functional teams can gather experts from the various services to collaborate on client projects.
-This approach can provide a more integrated approach.
-It’s not easy, however.
+Cross-functional teams can gather experts from various services to collaborate on client projects.
+This approach can be more integrated, but it’s not easy.

 The holdings/portfolio companies OSS challenge